gnu-octave/gnu-octave.github.io/pages/governance.md

 There are organizations that people sometimes mistakenly believe have some kind of official control over the GNU Octave project.
-This section details three of them, but please note that neither has any official relationship to the GNU Octave project, nor any governance capacity with respect to the project.
+This section details three of them, but please note that they have neither any official relationship nor any governance capacity with the GNU Octave project.
-Individuals who have some control over the project and happen to belong to these organizations, have that control as individuals and not as members of those organizations.
-Those individuals take the separation of those roles quite seriously.

 #### Octave Forge and Octave Packages